swcarpentry/web-data-python/index.md

 > ## Prerequisites {.prereq}
 >
-> This lesson assumes learners understand basic Python programming.
+> This lesson assumes learners understand basic Python programming,
-> Your students should be able to:
+> and can:
+>
-> * Install a python library (perhaps via virtualenv?)
+> *   Install Python libraries
-> * understand a function well enough to write a basic one
+> *   Use strings and lists
+> *   Write and call simple functions
-> * access the internet
+> *   Access the Internet in class

 ## Topics